-Set up a consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.
+Set up a free consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.

 Remember, a pedestrian is anyone involved in an automobile accident that was not inside a car.
 Know your rights and get the best representation in Georgia for pedestrian injuries.

-Our team works to help Georgia residences get the care they need after being in a personal injury accident.
+Our team works to help Georgia residents get the care they need after a personal injury accident.

 Don't hesitate to call our Georgia Pedestrian Accident Lawyers in Atlanta, Athens, and Savannah.
-We also have an office in Okatie, South Carolina to get a better understanding of what your options are when it comes to dealing with the law.
+We also have an office in Okatie, South Carolina.
+Get a better understanding of what your options are when it comes to dealing with the law.